Best Vets in Eastbourne

 Top-rated veterinary clinics in Eastbourne

-There are 11 veterinary clinics in Eastbourne, with an average Google rating of 4.6★.
-All clinics treat dogs and cats, while none provide farm or large-animal services.
-Two clinics offer emergency or out-of-hours care.
-However, there is no 24-hour veterinary cover available locally.
-The clinics collectively have garnered 1690 reviews, showcasing the depth of feedback and client experiences.
-Additionally, five clinics provide veterinary nurse training, reflecting a commitment to professional development in the area.
+There are 11 veterinary clinics in Eastbourne, with an average Google rating of 4.5★.
+All clinics treat dogs and cats, while none offer services for farm or large animals.
+Only two clinics provide emergency or out-of-hours care, and there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Eastbourne, East Sussex